PPC traffic is 50% more likely to convert than organic traffic, so it has become a popular way for businesses to start advertising online.

 Don’t try to be all things to all people.
 It’s wonderful to deal with keywords that have 5,000 searches a day, or even 500 searches a day, but in reality, these popular search terms actually make up less than 30% of the searches performed on the web.
 The remaining 70% lie in what’s called the “long tail” of search.
 The long tail contains hundreds of millions of unique searches that might be conducted a few times in any given day, but, when taken together, comprise the majority of the world’s search volume.

 Another lesson search marketers have learned is that long tail keywords often convert better, because they catch people later in the buying/conversion cycle.
 A person searching for “Ford Focus” is probably browsing, and not ready to buy.
 On the other hand, someone searching for “best price on Ford Focus 1.6L” practically has their wallet out!

-Don’t – Drive into Adwords without setting clear objectives for your business
+Don’t – Drive into Google Ads without setting clear objectives for your business

 At the beginning of your journey, take the time to step back and reflect on your overall business goals, as reaffirming these will help develop parallel goals for your PPC efforts.